BUY PREGNANCY TESTS & OVULATION TESTS

 Adverse Effects of Provera – Understanding the Risks

+Provera, like many medications, can cause adverse effects in some individuals.
+It is important to be aware of this medication’s common and severe side effects.
 Common side effects of Provera may include headaches, tender breasts, lactational milk secretion, irregular vaginal bleeding or spotting, acne, facial hair expansion, hair loss, insomnia, tiredness, nausea, PMS symptoms, or unintentional weight gain or loss.
 If these symptoms become severe, persist after taking the medication for a long time, or are a concern for you, you should contact your healthcare provider.

-Other, less frequent adverse effects can be more serious and require immediate medical attention.
+can be more serious and require immediate medical attention.
 This may include symptoms such as pain, edema, redness, and warmth in one leg; speaking difficulties or sluggish speech; vertigo or feeling faint; limb weakness or numbness; breathlessness, coughing up blood, sudden chest discomfort; a rapid or thumping heart rate; sudden vision changes or blindness; double or hazy eyesight; bulging eyes; skipped periods; depression; jaundice (yellow eyes and skin); fever; itchy rash; hives; itching; problems with breathing or swallowing; face, mouth, tongue, or neck enlargement; or edema in hands, feet, or lower legs.
 If you experience these symptoms, contacting your healthcare practitioner or seeking emergency medical treatment is important.
+It is important to be aware of Provera’s potential adverse effects and seek medical attention if you experience severe symptoms.

 Provera FAQs in Australia